DPrajwalJaiprakash/Unix-files/introofmyproject.md

 # Unix-files
 These files are my assignemts and class projects that I'm going to try out in my 4th semester These includes everything from the scratch like the basic commands to create a directory and editing text doccuments.
-This is my complete journey of learning unix
+This is my complete journey of learning unix.
+It contains mistakes that I've done initially in my learning process.